We want to hear your story. Please give SPOCUS feedback on the barriers you face locally so we can help you to blaze a trail that others may follow.

 Translated:(1) Ultrasound is not the intellectual property of any medical specialty.
 Every medical specialty should decide for itself, through the use of guidelines, how ultrasound should be implemented.

 (2) Specialties do not need to request permission from another specialty for the use of ultrasound.
-Specialties must determine their OWN SCOPE OF PRACTICE.
+Specialties must determine their OWN SCOPE OF PRACTICE and delineate how POCUS best complements their respective specialty.

 (3) JHACO standards require the credentialing process to be fair and unbiased.
 Privileging is awarded or denied based upon state law, documented training, experience, and current demonstrated competence in clinical practice.1 Any attempt to control the privileging and the credentialing processes, particularly if that influence is motivated by the desire to protect "exclusive imaging contracts" runs afoul of AMA ethical standards where “financial interest above the welfare of their patients,” (American Medical Association Opinion 8.03) an